-Wealthy Affiliate was founded by Kyle Loudon and Carson Lim in 2005.
+Kyle Loudon and Carson Lim started Wealthy Affiliate in 2005.
 While in college, they began WA to teach people how to set up a niche website and have continued to do so through the years.

-Wealthy Affiliate offers state-of-the-art hosting that is included in the whole package.
-The whole package is setting up a website, learning how to manage it, and creating a business.
+At Wealthy Affiliate, the whole package includes state-of-the-art hosting.
+The entire package is setting up a website, learning how to manage it, and creating a business.

 You can choose to set your site up on a free Siterubix platform and transfer it to a .com after you feel comfortable.
-Or you can purchase a domain and set it up on a WordPress website that is included in the package also.
+Or you can purchase a domain and set it up on a WordPress website which the package includes.

 There is incredible support every step of the way.
 One drawback of Wealthy Affiliate is the high amount of information within the platform.
 For this reason, you will have a personal mentor to guide you as you move forward.

 - All-in-one inclusive platform state of the art hosting

 - Access to incredible support 24/7/365 from experinced marketers and website admis